 While both Foundation Fieldbus and HART have their own PROs and CONs, and are equally important protocols used in the Process Automation industry, the applications they are used in makes it differentiate from each other.

 FOUNDATION Fieldbus vs HART

 In multidrop installations, HART communication protocols are rare in the field.
 While we can have up to 15 devices installed in parallel, with multidrop we don’t have the variation of 4-20mA or the current fixed at 4 mA.
 We only have the HART information.

-You can have two masters in the HART setup, the control system as the first and usually a handheld as the second, and each device will have a non-zero HART address.
-You’ll sometimes find this rare system when you have more than one device on a wirelessHART adapter.
+We can have two masters in the HART setup, the control system as the first and usually a handheld as the second, and each device will have a non-zero HART address.
+We’ll sometimes find this rare system when we have more than one device on a WirelessHART adapter.

 The second setup reads the current value and has a multiplexer among the field devices and the PLC, to catch all the HART data and send it to the system.
 This is typical because it makes the current loop a robust and straightforward installation.

 One last option is setting a HART over other digital protocol; we can have HART over PROFIBUS or HART over EtherNet/IP.
 This way, we have HART field devices and an input/output in the field sending data to the system digitally.
 We can save money with this setup because the protocol needs fewer cables than a traditional current loop installation.

 The FOUNDATION Fieldbus (FF) is the most common digital communication protocol in major oil and gas companies around the world.
 It differs from HART in that it provides digital access to the analog signal, and companies usually use it only for IDM.
 The FOUNDATION Fieldbus offers many advantages over a traditional installation, giving the same smart device management with digital closed-loop control.
 The traditional system typically uses the 4-20 mA to do the loop control instead of a HART.
 With the FOUNDATION Fieldbus, the system uses the protocol for the control and the IDM.